kehantan/labbook/docs/computational/molecular_docking.rst

 =================
 There are two ways to do molecular docking: either running molecular docking at local machine (means your computer/laptop) or using server (does not need your computer/laptop).
 There are of course pros and cons of using different ways.

 For easy work, I would suggest running molecular docking using server, like `MTiOpenScreen <https://bioserv.rpbs.univ-paris-diderot.fr/services/MTiOpenScreen/>`_.
 Most of the work would be automated by the server, you just have to run and retrieve your results.
+Other advantages including able to run molecular docking with multiple protein receptor or ligands in one go.

 Running molecular docking using server
 --------------------------------------